gengojs/gengojs/README.md

 The site for gengo.js has been improved!
 Of course, typos may exist and will be fixed along the way.
 This means that I will not translate it until the site seems stable enough.

+*12/11/14*

+Sorry folks!
+I've been busy with finals and will now have some time to work on gengojs's site.
+To me, the site seems reasonably stable enough so I will be begin translating it sometime next week.
+Currently, I'm working on some interesting projects so if interested check them out at [my GitHub page](https://github.com/iwatakeshi).
+One final note: If you are not satisfied with gengo.js (or the website) by the way it works or by its designed, do not hesitate the pull or fork this project for contribution.
+Since the project is free of charge, I will not be bothered if someone breaks the code.
+In fact, break it! then improve it!
+Anyways happy coding! - Takeshi

 Visit [gengojs.com](http://www.gengojs.com) for installation, configuration, and documentation.
 Also, please fork gengo and the site to add more languages and locale support!